IP-CAM/Live-Products-Opencart-v.3.x/README.md

 # Live Products

 The Live Products extension is for CMS Opencart 3.
-It extremly extends standart OpenCart features for the product options.
+It extremely extends standard OpenCart features for the product options.

-The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatable templates and can be easily modified for newer OC versions and custom templates.
+The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatible templates and can be easily modified for newer OC versions and custom templates.

 Please feel free to contact me by email <underr.public@gmail.com> or through support form and comments on Opencart Marketplace (see links below).